GetScatter/ScatterWebExtension/readme.md

 // Tell Scatter to prepare and instance of eosjs with a
 // Scatter Signature Provider pre-configured.
 There is no way for
-// you to use a custom built eosjs with a Scatter provider. const eos = scatter.eos( Eos.Localnet, network, eosOptions );
+// you to use a custom built eosjs with a Scatter provider.
+This is also a
+// proxy, and does not return the actual pre-configured eosjs instance but rather
+// a catchable reference.
+For all intents and purposes it functions the exact same
+// as a normal eosjs instance on the application's side. const eos = scatter.eos( Eos.Localnet, network, eosOptions );
 ```